 Several studies have shown that about 25% of people with macular pucker in one eye will develop a macular pucker in the fellow eye.

-If you have been diagnosed with a macular pucker you can live with it, wait, have surgery, or if applicable, seek treatment of other disease affecting your vision.
+If you have been diagnosed with a macular pucker you have several options including: no interventions, observation, surgery, or if applicable, treatment of other disease affecting your vision.

-Live with it: Macular puckers are not uncommon.
+No intervention: Macular puckers are not uncommon.
 If your vision is not affected by the macular pucker, you do not need surgery.
 Macular puckers rarely progress.
-If your macular pucker does progress, you can opt to have it operated on when that happens.
+If your macular pucker does progress, you can opt to have it operated on when that progression occurs.
 If your vision is minimally affected by the macular pucker, you have to weight the risks and benefits of surgery.
-These are discussed further in the surgery section of this site (see link below).
+These are discussed further below.
 Everyone has different visual needs.
 There are people who cannot work if there vision is minimally compromised and there are people who get along fine with relatively poor vision.
 You need to decide what is right for you.

-Have Surgery: If you are bothered by your vision and want to have surgery for the macular pucker, there is no benefit to waiting.
+Surgery: If you are bothered by your vision loss and want to have surgery for your macular pucker, there is no benefit to waiting.
 Although it is OK to wait to have surgery, it is not necessary.
 You are probably a little better off having surgery sooner than later if you are sure that is what you want.
-The benefit of surgery probably does gradually decline over time while the risk stays the same.
-There is no way to tell if your macula has been permanently damaged by the macular pucker.
+The downside to delaying surgery for macular pucker is that the benefit of surgery for macular pucker gradually declines over time.
 Eighty percent of people improve with surgery, 15% don’t change and about 5% worsen.
 If your vision is affected to the point where your eye is not seeing well and your visual function is poor, then surgery is a reasonable option.

 Seek treatment of other diseases affecting your vision: Many macular pucker patients have other eye diseases, like cataract, macular edema, and retinal vein occlusion.
 If you have a concomitant treatable eye disorder, treatment of that disorder might improve your vision enough that your visual function is satisfactory to you and you do not need the macular pucker removed.
 An added benefit of cataract surgery prior to macular pucker surgery is that it makes the macular pucker surgery technically a little easier and probably safer.